Ineeri/Roll20-API-Token-Patrol/README.md

 ### Using Token Patrol
-Start by using the **API-TP-Menu** macro.
+Start by using the **API-TokPat-Menu** macro.
 This will prompt a menu in the chat.

 **Set Position:**
 Adds a new Patrol Point for the selected Token.